rennmeng/SERtool/README.md

 ## About This Tool
 https://www.sertool.net</br>https://bio.tools/sertool</br>
 If you encounter any problem with the Rust installation, you can use pySERtool.py instead, which is a pure Python implementation.
 Although it is relatively slower—approximately 30-40 times slower than the Rust version based on our previous benchmarks—it still meets the requirements for routine sequence searches.</br>
 Notably, pySERtool supports configurable sequence step (step) and window sliding step (wstep), which were omitted from the Rust implementation due to limited performance gains and increased computational overhead.
-Dynamic stepping in the Rust version showed negligible improvement over simple iteration, likely due to reduced loop efficiency and hindered compiler optimization.
+Dynamic stepping in the Rust version showed negligible improvement over simple iteration, likely due to reduced loop efficiency and hindered compiler optimization.</br>
 Contact Us: rennmeng@smail.nju.edu.cn